 Often abbreviated as SEO, this is a process of building and expanding your website with intentionally-created content that will make it rank higher in the results of search engine sites like Google.
 The goal is to get higher in the SEO rankings to appear closer to the top of Google so that people will see your listing and visit your site.
 It is a slow and complex process, but one that is proven in the long run to get attorneys more organic clients from Google.

-This type of advertising, frequently abbreviated as PPC, is designed for clients to only pay when a potential client has taken the action of clicking on an advertisement.
+This type of advertising, frequently abbreviated as PPC, is designed for clients to only pay when a potential client actually clicks on an advertisement.
 Unlike ads on TV or billboards, which charge a rate based on prominence and audience size but gives no guarantees of actual interaction from potential clients, a PPC ad only charges you when someone has clicked on your ad.
 The ability to track those numbers, as well as the ability to target ideal audiences for PPC campaigns by choosing ideal keywords, makes PPC an effective marketing avenue for law firms.

 Law firm marketing is a complex process, but it can generally be broken down into ten steps that need to be accomplished:

 There are recommendations that vary from using 2% to 20% of your firm’s budget for your marketing.
-The factors vary based on your geographic location, your practice area, and other considerations like how long the firm has been established and what their competition looks like.
+The factors vary based on your geographic location, your practice area, and other considerations like how long your firm has been established, and what your competition looks like.
 However, most law firm marketers agree on one thing: marketing is not the place to cut corners on costs.
 When you have plants in your house, you don’t try to give them the least amount of water they can survive on.
-The same is true of business you want to see grow: you have to give them enough to thrive, not just to get by.
+The same is true of business you want to see grow: you have to give them enough to thrive, not just survive.

-A brand identity is a longer and more complicated conversation, but the basic concept is that you need to create an identity for your law firm that sets it apart from the others and creates an impression for the public.
+A brand identity is a longer and more complicated conversation, but the basic concept is that you need to create an identity for your law firm that sets you apart from your competition.
+It needs to leave a strong impression on your public for them to approach you.
 A brand identity includes the firm name, the logo, a slogan, and most importantly, the overall message you want to share about your firm.
-This isn’t a quick or simple step; you want to spend time figuring out what you truly believe sets you apart from other attorneys, and then find a way to shape that into your brand.
+This isn’t a quick or simple step.
+You need to identify your firm's core values, services, and unique selling points, and then find a way to shape that into your brand.

 Most lawyers would be happy to take any potential client’s case, as long as they know how to handle it.
 The truth, however, is that there are ideal clients for your law firm.
 Some people are a great fit, while others are difficult to work with.
-You may appeal to only certain people yourself, even if you are unaware of it.
-However, the one thing that doesn’t lie is the numbers.
-By looking back at your previous clients, you can see a pattern of the kind of person who becomes a client, and which of them are the best to work with and you find the most success in their cases.
+Cases can stretch on for months or several years.
+A successful case is driven by a healthy partnership with your client.
+So you may appeal to only certain people even if you are unaware of it.
+However, the numbers don't lie.
+By looking back at your previous clients, you can see a pattern of the kind of person who becomes your client.
+You can see which ones were easy to work with and had the most success with.
 Demographics like age and race, as well as lifestyle circumstances like single parents or business professionals, might be a key target for your potential clients.
 You need to dig deep into your client files and find that pattern so you can use it to identify future potential clients.

 If people can’t find your law firm, it doesn’t matter how good you are at your job.
 That’s why you need an online presence.
 A website is a 24-hour billboard on the information superhighway, always there whenever anyone is looking.
 It is a virtual representation of your business, so it needs to look great.
 Many lawyers have outdated or inexpensive sites, and those aren’t doing them any favors.
 If you wouldn’t go cheap on the office building you have your law firm in, then you shouldn’t do it on your website, either.
 It’s often the first place people interact with your firm, and if it doesn’t represent you well, it may be the last place they see you as well.